 Fuse each light source in the base of each light standard.
 Make connections to power distribution circuits using field-applied waterproof kits.
+Electrical tape is not considered waterproof.

 Use a fused connector kit containing a pair of spring-loaded, 90 percent maximum conductivity contacts suitable for gripping a 15-ampere cartridge fuse.
 Provide fully annealed contacts constructed to be crimped to the cable and are retained securely in the proper position within the rubber or molded plastic housing.